 - Visit Hot Springs Mountain Tower for breathtaking views of the town, framed by the distant Ouachita Mountains.

-- Spend some time visiting the historic downtown Hot Springs.
-It is home to numerous diverse boutiques, eateries, and galleries.
-Hike several routes to discover the park’s diverse sceneries.
+- Spend some time visiting historic downtown Hot Springs.
+It is home to many diverse boutiques, eateries, and galleries.
+Hike several routes to discover the park’s diverse scenery.

-- The best way to experience this park is to explore its hiking paths.
+- The best way to experience this park is to explore its hiking trails.

 A revival of sorts took place in the 1980s and 1990s.
 A group of people came together to restore Bathhouse Row to its former splendor.
 The group has worked on restoring some of the old bathhouses since then.
 Visitors can tour the historic bathhouses.
-Either by attending cultural events or experience the thermal waters for themselves at nearby spas and pools.
+Whether by attending cultural events or experiencing the thermal waters firsthand at nearby spas and pools, there’s something for everyone to enjoy.
 In 1987, they acknowledged the importance of Bathhouse Row.
-They named it a National Historic landmark for its representation of the American spa industry and important architectural details.
+They named it a National Historic Landmark for its representation of the American spa industry and important architectural details.

-Today, charming, historic buildings fill Central Avenue.
+Today, charming historic buildings line Central Avenue.
 For us, it created a feeling of stepping back in time.
 For centuries, people came in droves to use the area’s rejuvenating thermal springs.
-As the tourist numbers increase, they constructed a series of baths along the western slope of Hot Springs Mountain.
+As the tourist numbers increased, they constructed a series of baths along the western slope of Hot Springs Mountain.
 Eventually, there were eight bathhouses in the row.
 Each bathhouse has its own exclusive story and style.

 .